 The Company sponsors profit sharing retirement plans for its U.S. employees, which includes employee savings plans established under Section 401(k) of the U.S. Internal Revenue Code (the "401(k) Plan").
 The 401(k) Plans cover substantially all full-time employees who meet certain eligibility requirements.
 Contributions to the profit sharing retirement plans are at the discretion of management.
-For each of the years ended December 31, 2009, 2008 and 2007, we contributed approximately \$0.3 million to the plans.
+For the year ended December 31, 2010, we contributed approximately \$0.4 million to the plan.
+For each of the years ended December 31, 2009 and 2008, we contributed approximately \$0.3 million to the plan.